 The Council's revenues are derived primarily from the Governor's Office of Elderly Affairs which passes through both federal and state funds to each parish.
 The revenues from GOEA are supplemented by the Title XIX Transportation program (Department of Health and Human Services).
 Also supplementing is the Kountry Kuisine program which is the sale of meals to the public.
-We do not anticipate any major changes in revenues for the coming year.
+We have been awarded a \$10,000 increase in PCOA funds for the coming year.
+We do not know if it will be for future years or just a one-time award.